 Officers found an array of body parts and bones of his victims all around the apartment; in the fridge, on the stove, in plant pots, and in his bedroom.
 Never before had police officers stumbled across such a crime scene and they are unlikely to ever again.
 The police officer who first found a severed head inside the fridge was never ever to get past the horrific sight and retired from the force soon after.

 Jeffrey Dahmer was unique in that he was very open about his crimes when questioned.
 He seemed almost relieved to be caught and explained his motives for the killing and the keeping of the remains.
 He engaged in necrophilia and cannibalism, experimenting with each new victim.
 He told stunned officers he had a compulsion to kill, a need to keep someone with him and not allow them to leave no matter what it took.

-His acts after their death were to fulfil his fantasies and keep them with him for as long as possible.
-At his trial the defence argued that Dahmer was insane while the prosecution argued he was calculating and fully aware of his actions, although both sides agreed on Borderline Personality Disorder.
+His acts after their death were to fulfill his fantasies and keep them with him for as long as possible.
+At his trial, the defense argued that Dahmer was insane while the prosecution argued he was calculating and fully aware of his actions, although both sides agreed on Borderline Personality Disorder.
 Expert witnesses argued over this state of mind, his compulsion to kill, his motives, and his methods.

 At the end of two exhausting weeks for all involved, Dahmer was declared sane and not to be suffering from a mental disorder at the time of each of the murders and he was sent to the Columbia Correctional Institution in Portage, Wisconsin to begin his sentence.